joelhawksley/identity/components/slides.md

 ^ It looks like our output is being escaped!

-^ I guess there's more to view rendering than just string interpolation after all!

-^ While it might be tempting to throw an html_safe on the end and call it a day, that would be the furthest thing from safe.
+^ While it might be tempting to use html_safe here, that would be the furthest thing from safe.

-^ But what if we just used the existing Rails template rendering architecture?
+^ But what if we reused the existing Rails rendering architecture?

 ---